Hollo1001/TidalWinRemote/README.md

 4. Open a web browser and navigate to `http://localhost:5000`.

 ## Usage
 The web interface provides buttons for play/pause, next track, and previous track.
 You can also view the current song and playlist.

 ## To-Do
-- Add volume control.
+- Volume control.
-- Add search functionality.
+- Search functionality.
+- Seeking in a song.
-- Add playlist support.
+- Playlist support.
-- Add queue support.
+- Queue support.
 - Search Completion.
 - Add all control elements.
-- Add settings.
+- Settings.
 - Responsive UI.
 - Improve error handling.